-Vimeo, in my opinion, is the best service to host your membership videos.
+In my opinion, Vimeo is the best service for hosting your membership videos.

 I’ve seen a few membership sites use YouTube.
-While a great way to build an audience publically, it is a horrible tool to use with your membership area.
-YouTube can make your videos private but does not protect the videos from being shared.
-Anyone who knows the URL for your video can share it with anyone.
+While this is a great way to build an audience publicly, it’s a horrible tool to use within your membership area.
+YouTube can make your videos private, but it doesn’t protect them from being shared.
+Anyone who knows the URL for a video can share it with anyone.

-You need a video service that protects your videos from being shared and so they can only be watched in your membership area.
+You need a video service that protects your videos so they can be watched only in your membership area.

-Lastly but certainly not least, you need to integrate your WordPress membership site with the other services you use.
-Zapier is the leading service to integrate between two distinct services.
-No programming needed and allows you to pretty much integrate everything.. except WordPress.
-Until now.
+Last but certainly not least, you need to integrate your WordPress membership site with the other services you use.
+Zapier is the leading service for integrating two distinct services.
+There’s no programming required, and it allows you to pretty much integrate everything… except WordPress.

-Uncanny Automator allows you to do complex, if-then scenarios for your private area.
+Uncanny Automator is like Zapier, but it’s designed for integrating WordPress plugins.
+It allows you to manage complex, if-then scenarios in your private area.
 You can do things such as: